Ayurveda in the Workplace

 For some of us, work is a place that allows our creativity and spirit to soar.
-For others, work might be stressful, challenges our ability to eat healthy, leaves us limited time for workouts and gets in the way of our spirit—that thing we really should be doing in life.
+For others, work might be stressful, challenges our ability to eat healthily, leaves us limited time for workouts, and gets in the way of our spirit—that thing we really should be doing in life.
 And for most of us, work is a combination of the “yay, awesome!” and the not-so-awesome.

 The first step into bringing Ayurveda into work is to be grateful for the work you have, no matter what it is.
 Shift to a place of gratitude for what your job provides, which is, your livelihood.
 You could probably name all the great things your job gives you (hint: make a gratitude list about your job!).
 At the same time, if your work is not what you are destined to do in life—if it's not your dharma—that's fine.
 You can work on discovering that and working toward that goal.
 However, we all need to pay the bills.
 So...how do we use Ayurveda to our advantage especially in the workplace, where we need it the most!

-- Take a 10 minute meditation break.
-Go in a conference room or private place.
+Take a 10-minute meditation break.
+Go to a conference room or private place.
 Block it on your calendar.